 For Click Maps:

-Want to see statistics for when the error message is popped up?
-Just find a session with that error message, then click Page Insights at the top right of the screen to start viewing aggregate stats for users who saw the error message.
+Want to understand how users interact with an error message when it pops up?
+Find a session with your error message, then click Page Insights > Click Maps at the top of the screen.
+Page Insights will show you aggregate stats for users who clicked on the message.